Type I and type II errors: Crossover error rate

 The crossover error rate (CER) is the point at which type I errors and type II errors are equal.
 A system with a lower CER value provides more accuracy than a system with a higher CER value.

 False positive and false negative

 In terms of false positives and false negatives, a positive result corresponds to rejecting the null hypothesis, while a negative result corresponds to failing to reject the null hypothesis; "false" means the conclusion drawn is incorrect.
 Thus, a type I error is equivalent to a false positive, and a type II error is equivalent to a false negative.

 Table of error types

-Tabularised relations between truth/falseness of the null hypothesis and outcomes of the test:
+Tabulated relations between truth/falseness of the null hypothesis and outcomes of the test:

 Error rate

 A perfect test would have zero false positives and zero false negatives.
 However, statistical methods are probabilistic, and it cannot be known for certain whether statistical conclusions are correct.
 Whenever there is uncertainty, there is the possibility of making an error.
-Considering this nature of statistics science, all statistical hypothesis tests have a probability of making type I and type II errors.
+Considering this, all statistical hypothesis tests have a probability of making type I and type II errors.